 Ok, friends.
 Does this pizza a lot of steps to make?
 Yes.
 Is it worth it?
 Yes.
 Are there ways to make it easier and more efficient?
 Yes.
 Are you tired of these questions that obviously all end in yes?
 Yes.

 If you give this pizza a go, I’d love to hear about it!
 It makes me do a happy dance.
-Give me a shout out here in the comments (my fav) or tag @eatwithinyourmeans and hashtag #eatwithinyourmeans on Instagram.
+Give me a shout out here in the comments (my fav) or tag @passtheplants and hashtag #passtheplants on Instagram.
 I love to see what you cook up!

-Thai Chickpea Pizza with Sweet Potato Peanut Sauce is packed with flavor and veggies!
+Vegan Thai Chickpea Pizza with sweet potato peanut sauce is packed with flavor and veggies!
 Change up pizza night with this unique Thai-inspired combination.

 - 16 oz . pizza dough (I use Trader Joe’s for convenience)

-- 1 cup sweet potato peanut sauce (recipe follows (or or sub your favorite peanut sauce))
+- 1 cup sweet potato peanut sauce (or or sub your favorite peanut sauce)

-- 1/2 cup savory cashew cream (recipe follows (or use your favorite vegan cheese))
+- 1/2 cup savory cashew cream (or use your favorite vegan cheese)

 - 2 cups cooked chickpeas (drained and patted dry with a kitchen towel, 1 15oz. can)